deepakcodes19/ml-project-insurance-premium-prediction/README.md

-# 🏥 Health Insurance Cost Predictor
+🏥 **Health Insurance Cost Predictor**

-A **Streamlit web app** that predicts **health insurance premium costs** based on user-provided personal and medical details.
+A powerful **Streamlit web application** that predicts **health insurance premium costs** based on personal and medical details provided by the user.
-This project uses **Machine Learning models** (trained separately for young and older individuals) to estimate insurance premiums accurately.
+This project leverages **Machine Learning models**, trained separately for **younger** and **older** individuals, to deliver accurate and data-driven premium predictions.

+💡 Designed to make insurance cost estimation simple, transparent, and interactive — right from your browser.

 ---